example42/puppetguide-slides/_slides/Introduction_to_Puppet/Essential_concepts.md

 # Essential Puppet concepts

-When approaching Puppet it's important to understand it's basic concepts and terminology.
+When approaching Puppet it's important to understand its basic concepts and terminology.

-A complete official [glossary](http://docs.puppetlabs.com/references/glossary.html) is online, use it.
+A complete official [glossary](http://docs.puppet.com/references/glossary.html) is online, use it.

 Here we outline a few essential Puppet concepts, be sure to understand them all: